Nanopublication/nanopub-java/README.md

     $ mvn clean package

-To use the Trusty-URI features, trustyuri-java has to be installed (loaded dynamically):
+To use the Trusty-URI features, trustyuri-java has to be installed (loaded dynamically).
+Either uncomment the respective dependency in the pom.xml file, or manually install the latest version:

     $ git clone git@github.com:trustyuri/trustyuri-java.git
     $ cd trustyuri-java